brian-provenzano/glusterfs-poc/README.md

 ### Idempotency Test

-Finally, if you'd like to test for idempotency, just re-run the Ansible playbook gluster-cluster.yml outrside of Terraform as follows:
+Finally, if you'd like to test for idempotency, just re-run the Ansible playbook gluster-cluster.yml outside of Terraform as follows:

 NOTE:  You may wish to run this before the "node destruction/resilency" test above so that all nodes are available.

+I have provided a script in the `playbooks` directory to handle this since we need to ensure $PRIVATEIPS is set due to dyn inv usage.
+The argument 'your-private-key' is your AWS keyfile for ansible to use.

+Example:

+`run-glusterfs-playbook.sh ~/keys/myawskey.pem`

+## Cleanup

+When you are done issue `terraform destroy` to remove all resources

+Example:
+`terraform destroy -var 'aws_keyname=myawskey' -var '/home/testuser/keys/myawskey.pem' -var 'aws_profilename=default'`

+## License

+- [MIT License](https://docs.gluster.org/en/latest/)  (do whatever you want :))

+## Thanks

+- [jq](https://stedolan.github.io/jq/) - used to parse and create custom json objects for ansible to consume to handle dyn inventory